eth1cal-ai/eth1cal-ai/README.md

 📚 &nbsp;I'm a third-year student at the University of Michigan.
 ❤️‍🔥 &nbsp;I'm passionate about public interest and healthcare tech.
-🌱 &nbsp;I’m currently learning about front-end web dev using Svelte.
+🌱 &nbsp;I’m currently learning about front-end web dev using Svelte and React.

 ### Skills
 <!-- icons for languages: https://github.com/tandpfun/skill-icons